Skip to Content

 • oysters au gratin or Rockefeller style.
 For this recipe, you could also replace the spinach with seaweed;

-• BBQ oysters with tomato sauce, parmesan cheese and small cubes of pancetta.
+• BBQ oysters with tomato sauce, parmesan and small cubes of pancetta;

 Now all you have to do is plan your next oyster party!
 Enjoy your meal!

-Thank you to Poissonnerie La Mer for the availability and the information.
+Thanks to Poissonnerie La Mer for the availability and the informations.

 Partager